melezhik/swat/README.md

 * call \`run\_swat\_module(method,resource,variables)' function inside upstream story hook to run downstream story.

-* you can call as many downstearm stories as you wish.
+* you can call as many downstream stories as you wish.

 * you can call the same downstream story more than once.